 Immersive technologies such as virtual reality (VR) and augmented reality (AR) have seen a recent explosive evolution of applications for medical education.
-It is now becoming practical to incorporate this technology to teach nurses, medical students, and other health professional students.
-This continues a long tradition of experiential medical training.
+It is now becoming practical to incorporate this technology to teach nursing, medical, and other health professions students.
+This continues a long tradition of experiential training.
 While incorporating new technology is exciting, it is important to understand the educational theory behind its implementation to create the best curriculum for students.
 Core educational theories that have shaped current simulation-based curriculums include behaviorism, constructivism, social-constructivism, and experiential learning (McGaghie 2018).

 One of the earliest education theories, behaviorism describes how students’ respond and adapt to their environment.
 For a pure behaviorist, the focus is on what students do, and not how they think or feel (Kay, 2016).
 This theory is teacher centered.
 Teachers control the environment, identifying appropriate rewards and/or punishments to reinforce desired behaviors.
 While modern educational theory has certainly moved beyond pure behaviorism, it has had lasting contributions on educational framework including direct teaching, role of incentives and rewards, the importance of clarifying learning objectives, and behavior management (Kay, 2016).